Tim Masthay

-Early years
+Early life

 Tim was born to Mark Masthay, who currently serves as the chairman of the chemistry department at the University of Dayton and to Jean Masthay, currently Executive Director of PregnancyCare in Cincinnati, Ohio, and brother of Ted Masthay.
 Masthay played youth soccer in Des Moines for the Johnston Hornets.
 Masthay played both football and soccer, as well as baseball and basketball at Murray High School in Murray, Kentucky.
 His positions on the school's football team included punter, placekicker, kick returner, wide receiver, and special teams coach.
 In the off seasons, he, along with Thomas Morstead, Pat McAfee, T. J. Conley, and Dan Bailey are currently instructors for Kohl's Kicking Camps, a training camp from high school upwards especially for kickers, punters and long snappers.

 College career

 Masthay played college football for the Kentucky Wildcats football team from 2005 to 2008.